 Love is what matters to us most deeply.
 We all want to love and to be loved.
 We yearn to connect to one another.
 We want to make love, give love, and receive love.
 And when we feel its absence, all else seems kind of flat.

-Love means acceptance, which means integration, and so living in love implies that nothing can be broken because it thrives in full acceptance, connection, integration and the present moment.
+Love means acceptance, which means integration, and so living in love implies that nothing can be broken because it thrives in full connection and the present moment.

-When we are disconnected from our true self, we also fail to recognize the divinity in ourselves – and also, the divinity in another person.
+When we are disconnected from our true self, we fail to recognize the divinity in ourselves – and also, the divinity in another person.
 This means: we will be hurting people without any sense of awareness or feeling, because this disconnection leads us to being more emotionally numb and separated from our soul’s truth and heart’s integrity.
 Disconnection from self also leads to inability to live authentically; and so people will also attack those who are true to themselves because this triggers their false sense of living.

 Our connection to humanness and our ability to connect are also deteriorating and/or being destroyed.
-Hate campaigns, projections, public outcries, fear mongering, bullying, pressures, distractions such as electronics and social media platforms, financial worries, and multilevel consistent stress, draw out our energy and attention away from living in love.
+Hate campaigns, projections, fear mongering, bullying, societal pressures, distractions such as electronics and social media, financial worries and the multi-level consistent exposure to stress, draw our our energy and attention away from living in love.